Fan Focus: Barbara – November 20, 2011

 Do you have anything else you’d like to add?
 Maybe a theory you still believe to be true, a shout-out, praise for yours truly?

 Huh… I just want to say THANK YOU if you read all of this.
 If not, well, I don’t blame you, because I did write a lot, didn’t I?
-Anyway, what else can I say of the amazing MuggleNet besides that I love it and I have loved it since I knew it?
+Anyway, what else can I say about the amazing MuggleNet besides that I love it and I have loved it since I knew it?
 You have been my HP source ever since I discovered you because of Google, the God of the Internet, and I feel really special every time I have something to do with either the website or MuggleCast, so thank you!
 Bye, keep going with the Potter-craziness.
 I’ll never forget all the experiences I shared with the fandom and the MuggleNet followers, all the times we fell asleep reaaally late, the times I did homework while listening to MuggleCast, the live coverages, and streamings—just everything!
 I mean, I even met people from here!
 Thanks.